russmckendrick/records/content/albums/dissolution-12172923/index.md

 styles: ["Prog Rock", "Art Rock"]
 ---

-Dissolution  (stylised as di§olution) is the twelfth studio album by British rock band The Pineapple Thief, released on 31 August 2018 through Kscope.
-It's the second album to include Gavin Harrison on drums, but this is Harrison's first album as an official member of the band.
+Dissolution  (stylised as di§olution) is the twelfth studio album by British progressive rock band the Pineapple Thief, released on 31 August 2018, through Kscope.
+It's the second album to include Gavin Harrison on drums and his first album as an official member of the band.